Skip to main content

 Most cars run on gasoline, a refined petroleum distillate.
 Gasoline makes up the majority of options at your local gas station.
 However, there are other types of fuel as well.

 Diesel is a different type of fuel obtained from crude oil.
 Some gas stations offer biodiesel, which comes from vegetable oil.
 Diesel is more expensive than gasoline, but it allows you to drive longer distances.
 It only works on vehicles designed to run on diesel fuel.
-If you use gasoline in a diesel engine damage will likely occur as gasoline does not ignite properly and burns too quickly resulting in very low power output of the diesel engine.
+If you use gasoline in a diesel engine, damage will likely occur as gasoline does not ignite properly and burns too quickly, resulting in a very low power output of the diesel engine.

 When Can I Use Diesel Fuel

 Today, many vehicles are built to run on alternative fuels.
-E85 is the most popular and is a blend of 15% gasoline and 85% ethanol.
+E85 is the most popular, a blend of 15% gasoline and 85% ethanol.
 It is less expensive than gasoline but leads to lower miles per gallon.
-There should be a decal or label on your car identifying that it is E85 compatible (also known as flex fuel).
+Your car should have a decal or label identifying that it is E85 compatible (also known as flex fuel).

 Other alternative fuels include liquefied petroleum gas, compressed natural gas, and liquid nitrogen.
 However, most vehicles are not built to accept these fuels.